The Role of Vitamin A in Eczema Management

 Vitamin A is important for skin health—but supplementing it won’t necessarily clear eczema.

-Important: retinol and eczema are not the same thing
+Important: retinol and vitamin a are not the same thing

 This is where many people get confused.